Lithium Toxicity

 Electrocardiography

 Chronic lithium toxicity is frequently associated with nonspecific and diffuse depressed ST segments and T-wave inversion unassociated with symptoms or significant sequelae.
-A retrospective study in 76 patients receiving lithium therapy found that corrected QT interval >440 ms and diffuse T wave inversion were significantly more common in the 11 patients with serum lithium levels >1.2 mEq/L.[7]
+A retrospective study in 76 patients receiving lithium therapy found that corrected QT interval > 440 ms and diffuse T wave inversion were significantly more common in the 11 patients with serum lithium levels > 1.2 mEq/L.[15]

 Lithium intoxication may result in dysrhythmias, including complete heart block.
-Serious cardiac toxicity is uncommon and generally only occurs in individuals with underlying heart disease.
+Serious cardiac toxicity is uncommon and generally occurs only in individuals with underlying heart disease.

 Prehospital Care